manassaloi/manassaloi.github.io/_posts/2022-05-03-secure-the-bag.markdown

 Remember: Everything you read on social media is content marketing.
 Know what people are selling you.
 And why.

 There are literally like 10 people I know in life who are actual missionaries, don't care about titles or money and are happy to just work on their craft.
-Everyone else is just content marketing.
+Everyone else is just doing content marketing on Twitter.

 No one grows up wishing to optimise the checkout flow of an ecom site/ increase conversion by 100 basis points.
 Instead of drinking kool-aid on Twitter, just work hard, show proof of work, become hard to replace, and secure the bag for yourself.